-To support these changes, the Tanzanian government through the Ministry of Education, Science and Technology (MoEST) provides various in-service training programs for teachers which aim at equipping them with necessary knowledge and skills for implementing participatory teaching methods.
+To support these changes, the Tanzanian government, through the Ministry of Education, Science and Technology (MoEST), provides various in-service training programs for teachers which aim at equipping them with the necessary knowledge and skills for implementing participatory teaching methods.
 Tanzania's efforts to operationalise its National Framework for Teacher Continuous Professional Development (TCPD), which shifts TCPD from discrete workshops to cost-effective, ongoing, school-based professional development.
 It is among the first of its kind at a national level, particularly in low- and middle-income country contexts (Chachage & Thakrar, 2023).
-These programs include Teacher Continuous Professional Development Program (TCPD) and Secondary Education Quality Improvement Program (SEQUIP) which are designed to equip teachers with new knowledge, skills, and strategies applicable in their classrooms (Mwakabenga, 2025).
+These programs include Teacher Continuous Professional Development Program (TCPD) and the Secondary Education Quality Improvement Program (SEQUIP), which are designed to equip teachers with new knowledge, skills, and strategies applicable in their classrooms (Mwakabenga, 2025).
 Ward secondary schools are among the institutions where teachers have benefited from these training programs.
 Therefore, the purpose of this study was to assess the outcomes of those training programs in Ward secondary schools in Morogoro Municipality.

 1.1 Statement of the Problem

-The Tanzania government put much effort in enhancing the quality of education through provision of in-service teachers’ training programs that emphasize on participatory teaching methods to students particularly in Ward secondary schools (Lyamtane and Mosha, 2024).
-Since these programs have established, several studies about these programs have been conducted, but their focuses are different from this study.
-For instance, Mbeba et al, (2024) study of the Role of In-service-Teacher Training focus on effective ways of improving teaching performance, types of in-service teacher training offered , and challenges facing trained teachers.
-Also, Mwakabenga (2025) study’s focused on the sustainability of In-service teachers’ training programs.
-Therefore, this study focused on assessing the impacts of these in-service teachers’ training programs in improving students’ participatory in their learning process, especially in ward secondary schools in Morogoro Municipality.
+The Tanzanian government put much effort into enhancing the quality of education through the provision of in-service teachers’ training programs that emphasise participatory teaching methods to students, particularly in Ward secondary schools (Lyamtane and Mosha, 2024).
+Since these programs have been established, several studies about these programs have been conducted, but their focuses are different from this study.
+For instance, Mbeba et al, (2024) study of the Role of In-service-Teacher Training focuses on effective ways of improving teaching performance, types of in-service teacher training offered , and challenges facing trained teachers.
+Also, Mwakabenga's (2025) study focused on the sustainability of In-service teachers’ training programs.
+Therefore, this study focused on assessing the impacts of these in-service teachers’ training programs in improving students’ participation in their learning process, especially in ward secondary schools in Morogoro Municipality.

 1.2 Research Objectives

-To identify the pedagogical approaches used by the trained teachers to implement participatory teaching methods in classroom.
+To identify the pedagogical approaches used by the trained teachers to implement participatory teaching methods in the classroom.

 To examine the extent to which students are engaged in learning during Teaching

-To observe the teachers competences and support during teaching
+To observe the teachers' competencies and support during teaching

 1.3 Theoretical Framework

-The study was guided by constructivism learning theory (CLT) championed by Jean Piaget in the mid-20th century.
-The main argument of CLT is that learning is both active and constructive process whereby learners build new knowledge based on their prior experience and understanding.
-Thus Participatory teaching is rooted in constructivist principles which emphasizes on active engagement rather than passive reception of concepts.
-The strengths of CLT rely in its ability to explore how in-service teachers interpret and implement participatory teaching methods by actively engaging students in the teaching and learning process, determining the mismatch between prior teaching methods and participatory teaching methods, and determining whether the training on participatory teaching methods really engage them in transforming students ability in constructing knowledge and developing various skills.
+The study was guided by constructivist learning theory (CLT) championed by Jean Piaget in the mid-20th century.
+The main argument of CLT is that learning is both an active and constructive process whereby learners build new knowledge based on their prior experience and understanding.
+Thus, Participatory teaching is rooted in constructivist principles which emphasise active engagement rather than passive reception of concepts.
+The strengths of CLT lie in its ability to explore how in-service teachers interpret and implement participatory teaching methods by actively engaging students in the teaching and learning process, determining the mismatch between prior teaching methods and participatory teaching methods, and determining whether the training on participatory teaching methods really engages them in transforming students' ability in constructing knowledge and developing various skills.

-On the other hand, CLT is criticized for over emphasis on learner construction while neglecting teacher direct instruction especially for novice learners as argued by Topolovčan (2023).
-Also, Kharroubi and ElMediouni, (2024) found that minimal guidance during instruction does not work for novice learners.
-Finally, the CLT is relevant to this study because it justifies that participatory teaching methods like group work, discussions, and problem solving activities help students to actively engage in the learning process and create their own understanding and knowledge through experience and reflection.
+On the other hand, CLT is criticised for overemphasis on learner construction while neglecting teacher direct instruction, especially for novice learners, as argued by Topolovčan (2023).
+Also, Kharroubi and ElMediouni (2024) found that minimal guidance during instruction does not work for novice learners.
+Finally, the CLT is relevant to this study because it justifies that participatory teaching methods like group work, discussions, and problem-solving activities help students to actively engage in the learning process and create their own understanding and knowledge through experience and reflection.
 Thus, CLT align well with the use of participatory teaching methods as effective pedagogical approaches.

 1.4 Review of Empirical Studies